Space Station Centaur is strictly for

 To contact the commanding officer, please eMail co at space-station-centaur.org.uk.

-joined SFI in 2012 having been nagged into it by a friend in the
+joined my first Trek club in 2012 having been nagged into it by a friend in the

 States.
 I had no idea what lay ahead of me: how many people I would

 meet and new friends that I would make.
 It's been wonderful!"